Porgramming-Hero-web-course/batch-4-assignment-1-Shariful134/Blog_3.md

 Student("Shariful islam"); // Output: String: this is string Student(10);

+Example_2:( instanceof )
-// // it is usually used when you create an object and using instanceof,
-// // we can check if the object exists.
-// // The instanceof keyword is used to check the type of an object, specifically an instance of a class.
+It is usually used when you create an object and using instanceof, we can check if the object exists.The instanceof keyword is used to check the type of an object, specifically an instance of a class.

-// Example_2:
 class Cat {
 getCat() {
 console.log("This is Cat!");